-Randy Dalzell, an award-winning coach in previous stops at Concordia University-Portland, Northwest Nazarene University and Cascade College, enters his third season as the head men's and women's cross country coach and an associate head coach for the men's and women's track and field programs at George Fox University in 2014.
+Randy Dalzell, an award-winning coach in previous stops at Concordia University-Portland, Northwest Nazarene University and Cascade College, enters his fourth season as the head men's and women's cross country coach and an associate head coach for the men's and women's track and field programs at George Fox University in 2015.

 Prior to coming to George Fox, Dalzell inaugurated and coached the cross country and track and field programs at Concordia for seven years (2005-12).
 In that time, he led the Cavaliers to fifteen Cascade Collegiate Conference titles, winning seven in a row in men's track & field, six in women's track & field, one in women's cross country, and one in men's cross country, as well as the NAIA regional title in men's cross country in 2006.
 In 2011, the women's outdoor track and field team won the NAIA National Championship while the men finished fifth.
 In his final year at Concordia, women's outdoor track came in second in the nation, men's outdoor track finished fourth, men's indoor track finished third , women's indoor track was seventh, women's cross country finished placed eighth, and men's cross country finished 19th.
 This accounted for over 70% of the NAIA National Director's Cup points for the university.